Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       [],colspanx(9)[*Step Ranges*],[*Excluded Simulator*],..cnn_exclude_single_simulator.flatten().slice(1,)
     )
   ),
   caption: "Accuracy for the CNN.
 A single simulator backend is excluded from the training dataset.
-Only measurement data generated by this excluded simulator is used for evaluating the accuracy.",
+Only measurement data generated by this excluded simulator is used as the test set.",
   kind: table,
 ) <cnn-single-simulator-excluded>

-Excluding every possible combination of 4 simulators without considering the order in which they are excluded, shows that when taking measurement steps from 1 up to 4 into account, all models have an accuracy of over 99.3%.
+Excluding every possible combination of 4 simulators without considering the order in which they are excluded shows that when taking measurement steps from 1 up to 4 into account, all models have an accuracy of over 99.3%.
-The accuracy at measurement steps from 1 up to 9 is 100% accross all models, see @exclude-four-simulators.
+The accuracy at measurement steps from 1 up to 9 is 100% across all models, see @exclude-four-simulators.
-Therefore, the models have either better abstracted an general notion of simulator noise, or the simulators in the dataset were easier to classify compared to the quantum computers.
+Therefore, the models have either better abstracted a general notion of simulator noise or the simulators in the dataset were easier to classify than the quantum computers.

 #let exclude_4_simulators = csv("data/exclude_four_simulators_vs_step_range_all_models.csv")
 #figure(
   text(
-    size: 9pt,
+    size: 10pt,
     tablex(
       columns: 10,
       align: center,